MicrosoftDocs/Viva/Viva/insights/Includes/org-data-upload-tips.md

 * Begin with a letter (not a number)
 * Only contain alphanumeric characters (letters and numbers, for example Date1)
 * Have at least one lower-case letter (Hrbp); all uppercase won’t work (HRBP)
-* Match exactly as listed for Workplace Analytics’ Required and Reserved optional attributes, including for case sensitivity, such as PersonId and HireDate
+* Match exactly as listed for the Required and Reserved optional attributes, including for case sensitivity, such as PersonId and HireDate
-* Have no leading or trailing blank spaces or special characters (non-alphanumeric, such as @, #, %, &); if spaces or special characters are included, Workplace Analytics will remove them from the name
+* Have no leading or trailing blank spaces or special characters (non-alphanumeric, such as @, #, %, &); if spaces or special characters are included, which will be removed from the name

 #### Rules for field values